 # It has been announced that ONOC is operational in 20 States.

-# Portability across States is an important and valid concern that needs to be ensured so that migrant workers can access their entitlements.
+# Portability across States is an important and valid concern that needs to be ensured so that migrant worker can access their entitlements.

 # ONOC, however, has a number of problems in the way it has been conceived, being Aadhaar-based.

-# The integrated management of PDS (IM-PDS) portal, which gives real time data on transactions under ONOC, shows that for the month of May, there were a total of 378 transactions (3,077 beneficiaries) under ONOC and 479 transactions (3,856 beneficiaries) in June (as on June 29, 2020).
+# The integrated management of the PDS (IM-PDS) portal, which gives real-time data on transactions under ONOC, shows that for the month of May, there were a total of 378 transactions (3,077 beneficiaries) under ONOC and 479 transactions (3,856 beneficiaries) in June (as on June 29, 2020).